 Even in winter, Florence is wonderful, and the Renaissance architecture and museums never disappoint.
 The traditional, Germany-style Florence Christmas Market adds extra interest and warmth to the chilly weather.

-In this guide, I’ll be filling you in on the 2023 dates, opening times, locations, top Christmas stalls and local specialties at the Florence Christmas Market.
+In this guide, I’ll list the 2023 dates, opening times, the main location and local specialties.

 Florence Christmas Market 2023

 Florence’s Weihnachtsmarkt transforms Piazza di Santa Croce into a slice of Northern Europe.
 Now in its 22nd edition, this German-style market brings traditional festivities with its wooden stalls.

 You can shop for Christmas decorations, clothing, homewares and gifts.
 The tempting aromas of warm pretzels, wurstel and mulled wine complement the experience, alongside the sweet smells of warm strudel.